Things to consider to improve MongoDB availability: Configuration

 is important for ensuring availability and can improve fault tolerance and load balancing.

 The introduction of management tools also contributes to reducing operational burdens and operational errors.
-And while it is a matter of using the right tool for the right job, the introduction of DBaaS has also been very effective.
+And while it's important to use the right tool for the right job, the introduction of DBaaS has also been very effective.

-Migrating to a database with a compatible API may also be worth considering, depending on your requirements.
+Migrating to a database with a compatible API may also be effective depending on your requirements and is worth considering.

 Conclusion

-This time, I introduced the MongoDB configuration used within our company from the perspective of availability.
+This time, we introduced the MongoDB configuration used within our company from the perspective of availability.

-In addition, the following points were not mentioned:
+In addition, the following points were not mentioned this time:

 • Query optimization